5 Things Every Trades Website Must Have

 5. SEO Built In From Day One

-A beautiful website that nobody can find on Google is not doing its job.
+A beautiful website that search engines cannot understand is weaker than it should be.
 SEO needs to be part of the build from the beginning, not added later as an afterthought.
 That means proper title tags, meta descriptions, schema markup, a sitemap, and content that actually contains the keywords your customers are searching for.

 The Bottom Line

-A website that is fast, mobile-friendly, easy to contact through, shows proof of your work, and is built for SEO will outperform 90 percent of competitor sites in the trades industry.
-Most local competitors are missing two or three of these.
-Get all five right and you will be the obvious choice when someone searches for your trade in your city.
+A website that is fast, mobile-friendly, easy to contact through, shows proof of your work, and is built with SEO in mind gives your business a stronger online foundation.
+Many local competitors are missing two or three of these basics.
+Get all five right and you make it much easier for customers to trust you when they compare options.